-Dr. Anders Sandberg is a well known transhumanist, futurist, computational neuroscientist and currently a research fellow at the Future of Humanity Institute in Oxford University.
+Dr. Anders Sandberg is a well-known transhumanist, futurist, computational neuroscientist, and currently a research fellow at the Future of Humanity Institute at Oxford University.
 I enjoyed talking to him last time he was on Singularity 1 on 1 and was happy to have him back for another one.

 Who is Anders Sandberg?

-Anders Sandberg’s research at the Future of Humanity Institute centres on societal and ethical issues surrounding human enhancement and new technology, as well as estimating the capabilities and underlying science of future technologies.
-Topics of particular interest include enhancement of cognition, cognitive biases, technology-enabled collective intelligence, neuroethics and public policy.
+Anders Sandberg’s research at the Future of Humanity Institute centers on societal and ethical issues surrounding human enhancement and new technology, as well as estimating the capabilities and underlying science of future technologies.
+Topics of particular interest include enhancement of cognition, cognitive biases, technology-enabled collective intelligence, neuroethics, and public policy.
 He has worked on this within the EU project ENHANCE, where he also was responsible for public outreach and online presence.
-Besides scientific publications in neuroscience, ethics and future studies he has also participated in the public debate about human enhancement internationally.
+Besides scientific publications in neuroscience, ethics, and future studies he has also participated in the public debate about human enhancement internationally.
 Anders also holds an AXA Research Fellowship.